OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

 1. Configure the 2 modules

-    1. PAF id module: allow the bidder adapters of the PAF-ready direct SSPs and DSPs to access the id
+    1. OneKey id module: allow the bidder adapters of the OneKey-ready direct SSPs and DSPs to access the id

-    2. PAF RTB module: whitelist the same bidder adapters so they get access to the PAF seeds
+    2. OneKey RTD module: whitelist the same bidder adapters so they get access to the seeds

 The prebid Js can be configured as follow (from this file [https://github.com/prebid/paf-mvp-implementation/blob/main/paf-mvp-demo-express/src/views/publisher/index.hbs#L82](https://github.com/prebid/paf-mvp-implementation/blob/main/paf-mvp-demo-express/src/views/publisher/index.hbs#L82) ) :